Facebook Marketing in 2020: The Definitive Guide

 If you are after quick wins, i.e drive sales or direct enquiries about a product or service, you need to be prepared to create an irresistible offer.
 In most cases this would be a discount of min 20-30% off or even offering something for free.
 You might not make much profit from this particular offer, but what’s important when it comes to creating a great offer is taking into consideration the lifetime value of a customer.
 Think about gyms, they always offer a free trial along with no joining fee.
 If someone signs up for the free trial, the gym has to make resources, i.e staff member time available to show the prospect around and to introduce them to the gym.
 It’s an expense for the gym, however, if the person signs up for a 6 or 12 months membership, it was well worth the effort.

 When creating your offer, you should look at data from existing customers and calculate the average lifetime value as best as you can.
-Coming back to the gym example, the average lifetime value of a member might be $840 (12 months x $70 per month membership fee).
+Coming back to this gym marketing strategy example, the average lifetime value of a member might be $840 (12 months x $70 per month membership fee).
 Gyms are in a very good position for that matter because their overall cost per gym member decreases with every new member.
 If the overall cost per member is, say $300/year, the net profit based on above lifetime value is $540/member.
 Even if the gym offers a discount of 30% on the 12 month gym membership fee ($840), the net profit will still be $288 for the year for a single new member.

 Based on average customer life-time value data, you can make a decision on how much discount you are prepared to offer or how much profit you are willing to forgo in order to acquire a new customer.